TheSuperJez/clojure-react-notification-system/README.md

 ```

 **TODO**
-* Add a middleware backend for diving public and private API.
+* Add a middleware backend (node or graphql) for dividing public and private API and adding more security.
 * Unit tests for FrontEnd Components

 **Backend Screenshot**